Donders-Institute/bidscoin/README.md

     usage: bidsmapper.py [-h] [-b BIDSMAP] [-n SUBPREFIX] [-m SESPREFIX] sourcefolder bidsfolder

-    Creates a bidsmap.yaml YAML file that maps the information from all raw source data to the BIDS labels (see also [bidsmap_template.yaml] and [bidstrainer.py]).
-You can check and edit the bidsmap.yaml file before passing it to [bidscoiner.py]
+    Creates a bidsmap.yaml YAML file in the bidsfolde/code that maps the information from all raw source data to the BIDS labels.
+You can check and edit the bidsmap file with the bidseditor (but also with any text-editor) before passing it to the bidscoiner.
+    N.B.: Institute users may want to use a site-customized template bidsmap (see the --bidsmap option).

     positional arguments:
-      sourcefolder          The source folder containing the raw data in sub-#/ses-#/series format (or see below for different prefixes)
+      sourcefolder          The source folder containing the raw data in sub-#/ses-#/series format (or specify --subprefix and
+                            --sesprefix for different prefixes)
       bidsfolder            The destination folder with the (future) bids data and the default bidsfolder/code/bidsmap.yaml file